 The class instructor compares the image on the computer screen of the student logged in to class to the picture provided on the class attendance roster.
 If an image is not available or cannot be identified, the student must provide the instructor with their student ID # to remain in class.
 A student will be removed from the class by the instructor if they cannot provide either a photo image on the computer screen or student ID# for security verification.

-Students who have prior experience related to their program of study may request an assessment of skills in an attempt to waive the introductory level course(s) in his or her program.
-It is the responsibility of the student to schedule an assessment with the Chancellor or appropriate Program Director.
+Students who have prior experience related to their program of study may request an assessment of skills in an attempt to waive the lower (100 & 200) level course(s) in his or her program.
+It is the responsibility of the student to schedule an assessment with the appropriate Program Director.

-Assessments for proficiency can be attempted one time, and need to be completed before or during the first term the student attends classes at Laurus College.
+Assessments for proficiency can be attempted one time, and need to be completed before the student is scheduled for the class which they are attempting proficiency credit for.

 A minimum score of 70% must be achieved on the proficiency exam to qualify the student a waiver of the course based on proficiency.
 There will be a fee of $250.00 charged for each course in the student’s program which is credited for proficiency in lieu of the full charges for the class.
 This fee is charged only if the student successfully passes the proficiency exam and the course is credited for proficiency.
 A student who does not meet the minimum 70% passing score for the proficiency exam will be required to complete the course with the college and will be subject to all fees and charges for the class.

-Students who previously attended an accredited or approved college or university may be granted transfer credit.
+Students who previously attended an accredited or approved college or university (other than Laurus College) may be granted transfer credit.
 Only courses substantially equivalent in content and degree level, and in which the student earned a grade of C (2.0) or above, will be considered for transfer.

-Laurus College does not guarantee the acceptance of any credit into the college without review of the official transcript forwarded directly to the school for review.
+Laurus College does not guarantee the acceptance of any credit into the college.
 It is the responsibility of the student to have all official transcripts forwarded directly to the school for review if transfer credit is sought.

 A student who does not agree with the initial transfer credit evaluation may request a secondary review through the School Chancellor.
-If the School Chancellor performed the initial transfer credit evaluation, the student may request a secondary review through the Chief Academic Officer (CAO).
+If the School Chancellor performed the initial transfer credit evaluation, the student may request a secondary review through the President.
 While there is no charge for the review of transcripts from other institutions, there will be a fee of $250.00 charged for each course in the student’s program which is waived due to transfer credit.

-Laurus College does not accept transfer credit for courses older than seven (7) years from the time of enrollment in their program.
+Laurus College does not accept transfer credit for courses older than seven (7) years from the time of enrollment in their program without a waiver.

-A maximum of 75 percent of the credits required for a degree program may come from transfer credit or a combination of transfer credit and experiential credit.
+A maximum of 75 percent of the credits required for a degree program may come from transfer credit or a combination of transfer credit and experiential credit (other than those credits earned at Laurus College).
 Credit awarded for experiential or equivalent learning cannot exceed 25 percent of the credits required for a degree.

-Laurus College has an articulation agreement with Lincoln University in Oakland California to transfer as many as 43 credits from the Occupational Associates Professional Business Systems Program to Lincoln’s Bachelor of Arts in Business Administration Program.
+Laurus College has an articulation agreement with Lincoln University in Oakland California to transfer as many as 43 credits from the Professional Business Systems Occupational Associate Degree Program to Lincoln’s Bachelor of Arts in Business Administration Program.

 Is Professional Training for a Rewarding and In-Demand Career Right For You?
 Get More Info…